 On the eve of retirement, Kirk and McCoy are charged with assassinating the Klingon High Chancellor and imprisoned.
 The Enterprise crew must help them escape to thwart a conspiracy aimed at sabotaging the last best hope for peace.

-Captain Picard and his crew pursue the Borg back in time to stop them from preventing Earth's first contact with an alien species.
-They also make sure that Zefram Cochrane makes his famous maiden flight at warp speed.
+The Borg travel back in time intended on preventing Earth's first contact with an alien species.
+Captain Picard and his crew pursue them to ensure that Zefram Cochrane makes his maiden flight reaching warp speed.

 124 of 190 people found this review helpful.

 Was this review helpful to you?